How to Make Marmalade

 Pectin is found naturally in ripe fruits such as apples and citrus fruit.
-Naturally occurring pectin combined with the proper amount of an acid will set jams and jellies.
+Naturally occurring pectin combined with the proper amount of acid will set jams and jellies.
 Cooking fruit without added pectin can take fifteen to forty minutes to reach the jelling point, 220°F, depending on the amount of fruit, the stovetop, and the saucepan.
 Pectin is also available commercially in powdered and liquid forms and is used to make jams and jellies, but citrus is packed with pectin in the white pithy part on the inside, so you won’t need any additional pectin.

 I prefer the old-fashioned method of cooking fruit, sugar, and lemon juice to the jelling point with no added pectin.
 Many recipes call for equal parts fruit (or fruit juice) to sugar.
 These proportions will produce a very sweet jam or jelly.
 For most fruits, I prefer using 3/4 cup of sugar for each cup of fruit (or fruit juice), as it allows the natural flavor of the fruit to come through.
-However, with marmalade since the peels are so bitter, you will need to use equal parts sugar and peels.
+However, with marmalade, since the peels are so bitter, you will need to use equal parts sugar and peels.

 How to Make Marmalade

 I will admit, marmalade is a bit more laborious than jam.
 Mainly, because you need to cook the peels first.
 I searched all over and couldn’t find one marmalade recipe I thought was streamlined enough.
-I stick to my guns that putting up just doesn’t have to be that hard!
+I stick to my guns putting up just doesn’t have to be that hard!
 So, I’ve worked out a recipe that I think you will like and is simple to follow.

-Tips on Food Waste During Social Isolation
+Tips on Food Waste

 The deal is that I had too many clementines to start with is why I needed to get my DIY on.
-Part of controling food waste has a lot to do with what you buy in the first place.
+Part of controlling food waste has a lot to do with what you buy in the first place.

 Planning, prepping, and storing food can help your household waste less food.
-Before you go to the store for that once a week trip, make a full list with weekly meals in mind, you can save money and time, eat healthier food, and limit the trips to the store.
+Before you go to the store for that once-a-week trip, make a full list with weekly meals in mind, you can save money and time, eat healthier food, and limit the trips to the store.

 - Keep a running list of meals and their ingredients that your household already enjoys.
 That way, you can easily choose, shop for and prepare meals.

 - Make your shopping list based on how many meals you’ll eat at home.
-Will you call for take out this week?
+Will you call for takeout this week?
 How often?